SuchySos/My-learning-path/README.md

 ## Game in Godot

-Game written entirely in GDScript.
-Only shaders were in C#.
+Game written entirely in GDScript, only shaders were in C#.
 The models were made in Blender.
+I managed to export it to Android in .apk format that is in APK file (I removed the Android export template so that it doesn't unnecessarily clog Github).

 Godot recently released a new version, so work on the project was based mainly on documentation that is not complete and on trial and error.